Data integrity is the quality, reliability, trustworthiness, and completeness of a data set – providing accuracy, consistency and context.

 Advanced analytics capabilities – from data science to machine learning and AI – are the new frontier in data.
 Businesses are looking for insights from more data and more data sources than ever before.
 Consumer transaction data, social media, and data in motion (from IoT sensors, mobile devices, vehicles etc) provide many opportunities for insights, assuming that the data is trustworthy.

 The old adage, “garbage in, garbage out”, is more relevant than ever before.
-Flawed decisions, based on poor quality or biased data, have immediate consequences and affecting both individual customers and staff directly.
+Flawed decisions, based on poor quality or biased data, have immediate consequences and affect both individual customers and staff directly.
 Reputation is at stake.